 4 Smart Moves to Write a Check Using Your HELOC Loan

-If you own your home, you will like continue to enjoy rising home values in 2020.
+If you own your home, you may not continue to enjoy rising home values in 2023.
 With higher home prices and rock bottom low interest rates, a good option for many home owners today is to open a home equity line of credit.

 In the past you could deduct the interest paid on a HELOC loan up to $100,000, but as of January 1, 2018 you can no longer receive that benefit.
 The HELOC interest deduction will return in 2026 unless Congress passes a bill between now and then.